bombayworks/currycms/README.markdown

 * A supported database (**MySQL**, MS SQL Server, PostgreSQL, SQLite, Oracle)
 * Web server with support for URL rewriting

-Curry CMS also depend on the following 3rd party libraries:

-* Zend Framework
-* Propel
-* Twig

 ## Getting started

 To setup Curry CMS, you need a project with some minimal configuration.
 A project skeleton